 Commentary: In understanding this verse we should focus on the “tilled soil.”
 We don’t have anything to do with the seed but everything to do with the “tilled soil.”
 What can “tilled soil” be but a mind that has the hardened, unproductive old paradigm or belief system plowed or broken up and is receptive to something really much better?

 21. Mary said to Yeshua, "Whom are your disciples like?"

 Commentary: These three analogies deal with the tension we first experience between the mundane world we live in, and the new vision or dream of the kingship that we seek.
-Undressing refers to divesting ourselves of mundane status and no longer caring about it.
+Undressing refers to divesting ourselves of mundane pretense and status and no longer caring about it.
 We are the owners of the house, and our goods are the new vision and goal, which we will be tempted to let the world steal from us.
-The wise man is the one moving forward and reaping the kingship.
+The wise man is the one continuing to move forward and reaping the kingship.

 22. Yeshua saw infants being suckled.
 He said to his

 disciples, "These infants being suckled are like those who enter the

 kingship."
 They said to him, "Shall we then, as children, enter the